laaners/yugioh_comprehensive_rulebook/README.md

 	<!-- cases -->
 	<tr>
 		<td>
-			Properties of the cards used to perform that monster's summon
+			Properties of the cards used to perform that monster's Summon
 			<br>
 			Names, Attributes, Types, Levels of the cards and the number of cards used
 		</td>